idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 5 Project templates.md

 - **Open/Reopen external projects**: use project templates each time you wish to open or reopen an external project (created in a different CAT tool).
 This way, you can find the same settings and resources as before.

 <!--- Note for same client projects: In this case (although not necessarily recommended), you can even create one CT project and then just add/remove documents keeping the same project resources.
 This solution will work for CafeTran projects. --->

-## LIST OF CHANGES

-- 20180307 File creation
-- 20180621 Updated for CafeTran Espresso 2018 - Akua Update 10
-- 20180831 Updated for CafeTran Espresso 2018 - Akua Update 11
-- 20181113 Updated for CafeTran Espresso 2019 - Forerunner

-## Feedback

-You can send me feedback via a [ProZ message](https://www.proz.com/?sp=mailsend&eid_s=2042360).
-Please start your subject with the name of the document: “CafeTran - Templates.